JuVoros/readme-generator/Example.md

 # Installation
 This application uses Node and NPM, which are required to make this fully functional.
 # Usage
 This readme generator is made with a simple command line program.
-Once started and initialized, the user will get several questions which when properly filled out will get a user personalized readme.md file with a basic structure.
+Once started and initialized, the user will get several questions which when properly filled out will give the user a personalized readme.md file with a basic structure and skeleton.
 Questions that will be asked:

 * Name